Guide to Intermittent Fasting

 In this Eat-Stop-Eat method, you fast for a full day once or twice a week.
 This method was introduced by fitness expert Brad Pilon, and has been quite popular for a few years.

 The main idea with this pattern is that you fast for a full 24-hour period.
-For example, you have a late breakfast at 10 am today, and then you can start eating the same time again tomorrow.
+For example, you have a breakfast at 8 am today, and then you can start eating the same time again tomorrow.
 If you prefer, you can do the same pattern for having dinner and then fasting all the way to the same time tomorrow.